What is FSAE?

 ECU: Teensy 3.2 Microcontroller

 If you would like to learn more about Formula Slug, please attend one of our General Meetings.
-Find a leader and don't be shy!
+Talk with one our active members and don't be shy!
 We welcome all students, fans, and supporters.